 pulled pork icon.Pulled Pork

-Best Wood for Smoking Pulled Pork — Including What Experts Use
+Best Wood for Smoking Pulled Pork, What I and What Others Use

 Avoiding all the obvious cracks about a smoking butt (except that one), we’re here to help you choose the best wood for smoking pulled pork.
 We’ve whittled it down to four top contenders, a few others worth considering, before ending with a discussion of what the experts use.